Enrollment & Benefits FAQs

 |Self||Self and Family|

 Yes.
 Both Standard Option and Basic Option offer some level of dental benefits.
-Basic Option provides preventive dental care while Standard Option provides additional routine services.
-Additional information is available in the Basic Option Dental Benefits and Standard Option Dental Benefits sections of this Web site or consult the Service Benefit Plan brochure for more details.
+Basic Option provides coverage for preventive dental care services only while Standard Option provides coverage for preventive dental care and some other non-routine services.
+Additional information is available in the Basic Option Dental Benefits and Standard Option Dental Benefits sections of this website or consult the Blue Cross and Blue Shield Service Benefit Plan brochure for more details.

 Temporary Continuation of Coverage (TCC) is available to: